ObaraEmmanuel/Formation/README.md

 [RAD](https://en.wikipedia.org/wiki/Rapid_application_development) tools such as [Android Studio's](https://developer.android.com/studio) visual layout editor, [PAGE](http://page.sourceforge.net).
 The XML format used is largely similar to one used by android layout files.
-It currently support both tkinter and it's ttk extension.
+It currently supports both tkinter and it's ttk extension.
+Other file formats other than XML are now supported for instance JSON.

 ## Getting started